panicsteve/shutup-css/README.md

 To use shutup.css as a custom user stylesheet:

-1. Download the auto-updating [shutup.css](shutup-user-stylesheet.css) file to your system.*
+1. Download the auto-updating [shutup-user-stylesheet.css](shutup-user-stylesheet.css) file to your system.*
 2. In your browser's preferences, configure your browser to use shutup.css as a custom user stylesheet.
 In Safari for OS X, for example, it looks something like this:

 <img alt="Safari screenshot" src="docs/safariprefs.png" width="406" />